sightsdev/sights/docs/extending.md

 # Extending SIGHTS

-SIGHTS is designed to be somewhat extensible.
+SIGHTS is designed to be modular and extensible.
+There are a number of ways you can extend SIGHTS to make it work with your hardware.

 ## Adding new sensors

 New sensors can be added by creating a new sensor wrapper.
-These reside within the `SIGHTSRobot/src/sensors` directory.
+These reside within the `SIGHTSRobot/src/sensors` directory and inherit from the `SensorWrapper` class.

+The purpose of a sensor wrapper is to implement a set of methods (`get_data()`, `get_initial()`, etc.) that are common to all sensor wrappers.

 1. Download and install a compatible Python library

     Essentially, most standard sensor libraries will be compatible.
 Adafruit ones tend to be pretty well written and documented.

+    Or write your own library, if you'd like.

 2. Create a sensor wrapper

     The sensor wrapper class is designed to be pretty broad in what it will support.
 If you can access a sensor through Python, you can wrap it within a sensor wrapper.

     Create a new file with an appropriate name in the `SIGHTSRobot/src/sensors` directory.
+It should follow the format of `<sensor_name>_wrapper.py`.

     Here's a (untested) example for the Adafruit BME280 using [this Adafruit library](https://github.com/adafruit/Adafruit_Python_BME280).
 Your file should like something like this:

     ```python
+    # Import the SensorWrapper class that we inherit from
     from sensor_wrapper import SensorWrapper
+    # Import the relevant library for the sensor
     from Adafruit_BME280 import *

     # Unique name for the wrapper